 What is it?

-Reticulum is very well suited to built advanced networked applications running on simple hardware such as 1200-baud packet modems (MicroModem, for example), data radios, LoRa-based radios (RNode, for example), or even ad-hoc WiFi or ethernet networks.
+Reticulum is very well suited to built advanced networked applications running on simple hardware such as 1200-baud packet modems (OpenModem, for example), data radios, LoRa-based radios (RNode, for example), or even ad-hoc WiFi or ethernet networks.

 The primary motivation for designing and implementing Reticulum has been the current lack of reliable, functional and secure minimal-infrastructure modes of digital communication.
 It is my belief that it is highly desirable to create a cheap and reliable way to set up a wide-range digital communication network that can securely allow exchange of information between people and machines, with no central point of authority, control, censorship or barrier to entry.

-Since Reticulum is medium agnostic, this could be whatever is best suited to the situation.
+Since Reticulum is completely medium agnostic, this could be whatever is best suited to the situation.
 In some cases, this might be 1200 baud packet radio links over VHF frequencies, in other cases it might be a microwave network using off-the-shelf radios.
-At the time of release of this document, the recommended setup is using cheap LoRa radio modules with an open source firmware (see the chapter Reference System Setup), connected to a small computer like a Raspberry Pi.
-The reference setup provides a channel capacity of 4.8 Kbps, and a usable direct node-to-node range of around 15 kilometers (indefinitely extendable by using multiple hops).
+At the time of release of this document, the recommended setup for development and testing is using LoRa radio modules with an open source firmware (see the section Reference System Setup), connected to a small computer like a Raspberry Pi.
+As an example, the default reference setup provides a channel capacity of 5.4 Kbps, and a usable direct node-to-node range of around 15 kilometers (indefinitely extendable by using multiple hops).